-The term nutritionist is not legally protected, and that means almost anyone can call themselves a nutritionist and give advice to their clients on what to eat.
+The term nutritionist is not legally protected, meaning almost anyone can call themselves a nutritionist and advise their clients on what to eat.

-While some states do insist that nutritionists hold a form of certification and are licensed by the Board of Nutrition, many do not.
+While some states insist that nutritionists hold a certification and are licensed by the Board of Nutrition, many do not.